Eggertsville, New York: Geography

 Eggertsville is located at (42.96314, -78.80364), in the southwestern corner of the town of Amherst, directly adjacent to the northeast corner of the city of Buffalo.
-As delineated by the U.S. Census Bureau, the northern boundary of the CDP is New York State Route 324, and the eastern boundary is formed by Getzville Road and Berryman Drive.
+As delineated by the U.S. Census Bureau, the northern boundary of the CDP is New York State Route 324, and the eastern boundary is formed by Getzville Road and Brantwood Road.
 The southern and western borders of the CDP follow the town boundary of Amherst.

 New York State Route 5, Main Street, passes through the CDP, leading southwest to the center of Buffalo and east towards Williamsville in the town of Amherst.

 According to the United States Census Bureau, the CDP has a total area of 7.4 sqkm, all land.